This pre-season hockey tune-up will help get you ready for your season

 Pads Be sure your shin guards, shoulder pads, and elbow pads can still provide you with the proper protection you need.

-Skates Check for proper fit; wear; laces for unraveling.
+Skates Check for proper fit, excessive wear, and unraveling laces.
 Also check rockers for cracks or loose rivets.
-And get them sharpened!
+And get those blades sharpened!

 Evan Tabachnick works in the sports industry.
-He is captain of his summer hockey team and plays on three teams, year round.
+He plays on two teams, year round.

-Before undertaking any fitness regimen, check with your healthcare provider to be sure it’s right for you.
+Before undertaking any fitness regimen, check with your healthcare provider.